Ready to fill up your fanny pack with some basic French phrases?

 So your trip is going nicely, then all of the sudden you trip on some cobblestones and bam!—you’re out of commission.
 Or, less dramatically, you’ve come down with a nasty cold and need medications to continue your trip ASAP.

-Hopefully you can steer clear of these situations, but if you come across them it’s good to know basic phrases to get through the situation with grace.
+Hopefully you can steer clear of these situations, but if you come across them it’s good to know these basic French phrases for tourists to get through the situation with grace.

 If you’re in serious trouble and find yourself injured and unable to move (let’s hope this doesn’t happen), then you may need to yell this.
 Worst-case scenario kind of vocab.